C191068/Ali_Khatami_Ethers.Js2/README.md

 Figure14: In the setting part we have use the above code because at any time we go to format our code <br>
 it will use the hardhat solidiy plugin as it's default format <br>

+Hardhat solidity plug in comes with formatting and lot of other useful tool for us <br>